This is a quick overview of why learn salsa, and how to learn to dance salsa in Cali, Colombia.

 Our approach was pretty much “dance every day”.
 This meant a minimum of taking a lesson with a professional school, then practising at home and/or going out to one of Cali’s salsa clubs.

 Partner classes there cost around 60,000 COP each (about $18) if we bought a pack of ten, and this rate is pretty typical of schools around Cali.
 The teacher changed often, but they were ALL great and taught us something a little different.

 Each day we learned a new move or two and we gradually built up a repertoire.

-We also practised at home, even just listening to Cali salsa music (here’s my favourite Spotify playlist for Salsa Caleña) to get a grip with the beat, which sometimes isn’t totally obvious.
+We also practised dancing salsa at home, even just listening to Cali salsa music (here’s my favourite Spotify playlist for Salsa Caleña) to get a grip with the beat, which sometimes isn’t totally obvious.

 And we’d go out to clubs, and see moves people do, then go to class and say “Hey, can we learn that one where the guy and girl seem to go around in circles?”
 And the teacher would say Oh, quieren decir “marchar”!
 Sí, claro, eso.

 What we’d recommend for anyone learning salsa:

-- Whether you go as a pair or go solo, learn from both a male and female teacher.
-Teachers are great and they can switch roles easily but it’s still more natural to not have to switch.
+- Whether you go as a pair or go solo, learn salsa from both a male and female teacher.
+All teachers are great and they can switch roles easily but it’s still more natural to not have to switch.

 - Keep a log of what you learn.
 It’s easy to forget all the moves… we end up reviewing much the same we review languages!